 Aladağlar is rich in terms of vegetation and types of animals, and it’s a great place for mountaineering activities.
 Due to snow melt in the spring, many lakes form at Aladağlar, but during the dry summer season, most of these lakes evaporate.
 I recommend you try climbing in June, July, August, and September.

 Demirkazık is considered the most important summit of Aladağlar.
 You can walk from Çukurbağ Village, about 1.5 hours total, to check out the Sokullupınar camp area.
-If you want to climb from the camp area to the peak, don’t forget that the round trip takes between 10 and 12 hours.
+If you want to climb from the camp area to the peak, do not forget that the round trip takes between 10 and 12 hours.

 This mountain’s “Böğürlü Legend” is interesting.
 People call it Mountain Böğürlü because of its occasional landslides, which sound like water buffalo and ox at play.